patrickbwarren/transam-triton/README.md

 ```
 STRING: "THIS IS A STRING" 04
 ```
-This can be printed to the VDU by `LXI D !STRING; CALL !PSTRNG` assuming that `PSTRNG=002B` has been assigned to the L7.2 monitor entry point to print a string preceded by CR/LF.
+This can be printed to the VDU by `LXI D !STRING; CALL 002B` where 0x002B is the L7.2 monitor entry point to print a string preceded by CR/LF.

 The TriMCC compiler was written in C over twenty years ago and is certainly a bit clunky by modern standards.
 An ongoing project is to